 Gulfport Man Sentenced to Over Three Years in Prison for Possession with Intent to Distribute Fentanyl

-Jackson, Miss. – A Jackson man was sentenced to 27 months in federal prison for possession with intent to distribute fentanyl, announced U.S. Attorney Darren LaMarca and Special Agent in Charge Jermicha Fomby of the Federal Bureau of Investigation in Mississippi.
+Jackson, Miss. – A Jackson man was sentenced to 57 months in federal prison followed by 5 years of supervised release for conspiracy to possess with intent to distribute methamphetamine, announced U.S. Attorney Darren LaMarca and Special Agent in Charge Jermicha Fomby of the Federal Bureau of Investigation.

-This case is part of an Organized Crime Drug Enforcement Task Forces (OCDETF) investigation.
+The case is the result of an extensive investigation, dubbed “Hailstorm,” which began as an operation targeting illegal drug trafficking in the Jackson, Mississippi area.
+“Hailstorm” is part of an Organized Crime Drug Enforcement Task Forces (OCDETF) investigation.
 OCDETF identifies, disrupts, and dismantles the highest-level drug traffickers, money launderers, gangs, and transnational criminal organizations that threaten the United States by using a prosecutor-led, intelligence-driven, multi-agency approach that leverages the strengths of federal, state, and local law enforcement agencies against criminal networks.

-The case was investigated by the Federal Bureau of Investigation, the Mississippi Bureau of Narcotics, and the Jackson Police Department.
+The case was investigated by the Federal Bureau of Investigation and the Jackson Police Department.